Routes

 Gypsies and Travellers attending this year’s Fair are being asked not to arrive too soon before the Fair starts on Thursday 6 June 2024.
 The overriding message is please do not come early to the Fair as places to stay are limited and are needed by those who have no vehicular transport.
 For those where a staged journey to and from the fair is essential, specifically the horse drawn bow tops, the information on this website should help you to plan your journey and provides information on some of the more popular temporary stopping places, identifies any restrictions that are in place and where appropriate provides information on grazing available for horses.

-Road traffic restrictions have been implemented in a small number of areas as a direct result of public feedback from previous Fairs.
-The restrictions only apply to areas where there were problems - they do not apply to all verges or temporary stopping places.
-There has been no attempt to stop people coming to Appleby Fair, the public agencies who co-ordinate the Fair are asking people to work together to make the Fair easier to manage.
+Traffic restrictions have been implemented in a number of areas within the South Lakeland and Eden Localities, on the grounds of road safety and as a direct result of public feedback from previous Fairs.
+These areas are marked by wooden posts and associated signage.
+However, please note they do not apply to all verges or temporary stopping places.
+There has been no attempt to stop people coming to Appleby Fair, the public agencies who co-ordinate the Fair are asking people to work together to make the Fair safer to manage.

 Plan your journey to Appleby and please respect the temporary stopping places provided.
 Please ensure you bag up your litter and place it by the roadside for collection.